 LOC modeling was first developed to understand the selection effects present in the broad line region (BLR) of quasars.
 In particular, Korista et al. (1997; hereafter K97) provided an atlas of equivalent widths (Wλ) over the LOC plane for many prominent emission lines present in quasars.
 This work emphasized the selection effects inherent to the BLR and set a solid foundation for subsequent modeling, including the coupling of the accretion disk to the inner torus (Goad, Korista & Ruff 2012) and the estimation of central black hole masses (Negrete et al. 2012).

 In this paper, we use an LOC methodology to focus on the sensitivity to typical photoionization model parameters in producing higher ionization emission lines and notoriously weak emission lines.
-Our results will provide observers with an understanding of what conditions could produce anomalous emission in star-forming galaxies at z ~ 0.0-7.0, aid in distinguishing between possible excitation mechanisms, supply baseline grids for LOC integration modeling (Richardson et al. 2016), and inform next generation surveys about the best possible emission line wavelengths to probe z > 7 galaxies.
-Indeed, Lyα at z > 6 becomes attenuated leaving other UV emission lines, such as C III] λ1909, as better candidates for detection (Stark et al. 2014).
+Our results will provide observers with an understanding of what conditions could produce anomalous emission in star-forming galaxies in the low-z universe, aid in distinguishing between possible excitation mechanisms, supply baseline grids for LOC integration modeling (Richardson et al. 2016), and inform next generation surveys about the best possible emission line wavelengths starburst galaxies.

+[ADD A BIT ABOUT HIGH-Z ANALOGS]

 We follow in the footsteps of K97 in documenting the selection effects associated with observations by providing an atlas of starburst galaxy equivalent widths.
 Specifically, we are guided by the following questions: 1.
 What are the inherent selection effects present in unresolved starburst galaxy observations?
 2. What physical conditions are necessary to produce strong high ionization emission lines assuming photoionization via starlight?
 3. To what degree can star clusters contaminate emission line observations of galaxies classified as AGN?